Bconteh/cd_demo/README.md

 # cd_demo
-Demo for a full CD pipeline with git, jenkins, docker, mesos,
+Demo for a full CD pipeline with git, jenkins, docker, mesos,,,